sethpuckett/flashcards/README.md

 * **Shuffle Cards**: Shuffle the deck (non-ignored cards only) and move the selection to the first card
 * **Show Deck Notes**: Reveal any notes associated with the deck; this button is only visible if there are deck notes associated with the current deck

-Individual cards can be managed via the mouse:
+Individual cards can be managed via the mouse or tap:
 * Clicking a card will hide or reveal it
 * Clicking the '**X**' button will remove the row from the deck and send it to the list of 'Ignored' cards (at the bottom of the deck)
 * Clicking the '**^**' button for an ignored row will send it back into the deck